What is GraphRAG? Different Types, Limitations, and When to Use

 However, the accuracy of RAG systems heavily relies on their ability to fetch relevant, verifiable information.
 Naive RAG systems, built using vector store-powered semantic search, often fail in doing so, especially with complex queries that require reasoning.
 Additionally, these systems are opaque and difficult to troubleshoot when errors occur.

-In this article, we explore GraphRAG, a superior approach for building RAG systems.
+In this article, I explore GraphRAG, a superior approach for building RAG systems.
 GraphRAG is explainable, leverages graph relationships to discover and verify information, and has emerged as a frontier technology in modern AI applications.

 Explainability